axonivy-market/a-trust-connector/a-trust-connector-product/README.md

    There are have 2 options:

-   1. Signature Document: redirect user to ATrust-HandySignature page, and then user can sign the    document!
+   1. Signature Document: redirect user to A-Trust ID Austria page, and then user can sign the    document!
 To prevent "Block Popup" feature of web browser, after click on Signature Document button, a new button will be appear and you can click on it to sign.
    2. Sign Document in Frame: an Frame will appear and allow user login to ATrust, then user can stay here and sign the doc!

-   Let's try with IFrame option, click on **Sign Document in Frame** and a popup will appear and let user login to **ATrust HandySignature** page
+   Let's try with IFrame option, click on **Sign Document in Frame** and a popup will appear and let user login to **A-Trust ID Austria** page

     - Log in with your mobile phone signature certificate.
       ![atrust-signature](images/atrust-handysign-login.png)